drfoxvet/drfoxvet-net/site/content/post/a-reflection-on-animals-nature-and-the-human-condition.md

   SYNOPSIS:
 We are part of Nature, our ultimate provider.
 If we respect the environment, the land, the waters and all our relations, plant and animal, Nature will not become our ultimate nemesis.

+ “In wildness is the preservation of the world.”---Henry David-Thoreau. “ As long as people will shed the blood of innocent creatures there can be no peace, no liberty, no harmony between people.
+Slaughter and justice cannot dwell together.”— Isaac Bashevis Singer.
+“Until he extends the circle of his compassion to all living things, man will not himself find peace.”----Albert Schweitzer.